The 2018 Maryland political winners and losers presented by A Miner Detail.

 Gov. Hogan’s historic win isn’t a big secret in election politics.

 He showed up in every nook and cranny of the state and conducted himself like a gentleman.

-What’s left to write about Larry Hogan?
+What else is left to say about Larry Hogan?

 Maryland Comptroller Peter Franchot

-The consummate disruptor of stodgy, machine-driven Annapolis politics has shown that bipartisanship wins.
+Peter Franchot is the consummate disruptor of stodgy, machine-driven Annapolis politics has shown that bipartisanship wins.
 Bar none.